-From June 30 to October 29, 2021, guided city tours will take place weekly.
-More details can be found here.
+From April 01 to October 28, 2024, guided city tours will take place weekly.
+More details can be found here

 Contrary to what some people think, the Mang Tower has nothing to do with the Lindau plastic surgeon Prof. Dr. Mang.

 The tower’s name refers to a former building in its vicinity: the Tuch- und Mangenhaus.
 This was the name given to the warehouses of the clothiers’ guild in the Middle Ages.
 The name Manghaus is therefore derived from the mangle – the dyers’ smoothing machine.

 Lindau’s honorary citizen Count Lennart Bernadotte af Wisborg (1909 – 2004), whose family is still based on the island of Mainau and whose grandfather – the future King Gustav V of Sweden – awarded the first Nobel Prizes in 1901, was co-founder and longstanding spiritus rector of the Lindau Nobel Laureate Meetings in 1951.